geurtjens/CrozzlePackage/Sources/CrozzlePackage/Documentation.docc/SearchableShapeModel.md

 And because its an array the memory layout is good for a CPU or GPU to find the values they want.

+We have two indexes, one is a dictionary which is useful for CPU

+And then we have

 ## Topics

 ### Main Models